samuelomondi22/cse212/2-linkedlist.md

     - setting up next of new node to the next node after the current node
     - setting up the previous of the next node after the current new node
     - finally making the current node to equal the new node

+Inserting or removing at the middle requires a performance of O(n) and this is because a loop is required.

 **Example**